ocramz/record-encode/README.md

 [![Build Status](https://travis-ci.org/ocramz/record-encode.png)](https://travis-ci.org/ocramz/record-encode)

-This library provides generic machinery to encode values of some algebraic type as points in a corresponding Euclidean vector space.
+This library provides generic machinery to encode values of some algebraic type as points in a vector space.

 Analyzing datasets that have one or more categorical variables (== values having a sum type) typically requires a series of boilerplate transformations, and the `encodeOneHot` function provided here does precisely that.